EricTheRed-507/observer-example/README.md

  ## Why this design pattern fits
 The _observer pattern_ is a software design pattern in which an object, named the subject, **maintains a list of its dependents**, called observers, and **notifies them automatically** of any state changes, usually by calling one of their methods.
 It is often used for implementing **distributed event-handling systems** in event-driven software.
 >[!IMPORTANT]
 > The bolded phrases above all align with the needs and intent of this system.
-The aysnchronous message broker needs to message it's list of dependents and notify them in an event-driven way.
+The asynchronous message broker needs to message its list of dependents and notify them in an event-driven way.

 ## UML Diagram
 ![image](https://github.com/user-attachments/assets/417affa5-fa0f-4aed-b39d-36651a4852ca)